Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquity.depositdebttokeninstabilitypool.md

 </td><td>

-Address that should receive a share of this deposit's LQTY rewards.
+Address that should receive a share of this deposit's ProtocolToken rewards.

 </td></tr>